 Interest expenses and costs and intangible expenses and costs directly or indirectly paid, accrued, or incurred to, or in connection directly or indirectly with one or more direct or indirect transactions with one or more related members which were deducted in computing taxable net income on line 28, Part I, Schedule A, must be reported on Schedule G, Part II.
-If the taxpayer is claiming an exception to the disallowance, complete and include Schedule G-2, and include the appropriate amount on Schedule G, Part II, line 1(b).
-Schedule G-2 is not included on the CBT-100 packet.
-The schedule is available on the Division's website.
+If the taxpayer is claiming an exception to the disallowance, complete and include Schedule G-2, and include the appropriate amount on Schedule G, Part II, line b.
+Schedule G-2 is available on the Division's website.